torbs/eik-lib.github.io/docs/overview.md

 Eik has support for storing Import Maps under a dedicated namespace.
 Import Maps are versioned and immutable and can be aliased in the same way that assets can.

-Eik come with the feature to apply Image Maps to uploaded packages of assets to Eik.
+Eik comes with a feature to apply Import Maps to Eik packages during bundling.

 ## How it all play together